Call us for advice on 07 3852 6800

 Mild degrees of inverted nipples can also be corrected with breast augmentation.
 The correction is produced by the implant pushing the breast tissue forward, effectively increasing the length of the tethered and shortened ducts.

-Other techniques rely on cutting ducts and are therefore more likely to impair breast feeding.
-These techniques are seldom used by Dr. Belt, and usually only after other techniques have failed.
+Other techniques rely on cutting the ducts and are therefore more likely to impair breast feeding.
+These techniques are seldom used by Dr Belt and usually only after the piercing technique has failed.